For general media inquiries (members of the media only) please call (816) 340-7033 or email us.

 Corporate management has a strong interest in the outcome of proposals submitted to shareholders.
 As a consequence, management often seeks to influence large shareholders to vote with their recommendations on particularly controversial matters.
 In the vast majority of cases, these communications with large shareholders amount to little more than advocacy for management's positions and give the Advisor's staff the opportunity to ask additional questions about the matter being presented.
 Companies with which the Advisor has direct business relationships could theoretically use these relationships to attempt to unduly influence the manner in which the Advisor votes on matters for its clients.
 To ensure that such a conflict of interest does not affect proxy votes cast for the Advisor's clients, our proxy voting personnel regularly catalog companies with whom the Advisor has significant business relationships; all discretionary (including case-by-case) voting for these companies will be voted by the client or an appropriate fiduciary responsible for the client (e.g., a committee of the independent directors of a fund or the trustee of a retirement plan).

-In addition, to avoid any potential conflict of interest that may arise when one American Century Investments' mutual fund owns shares of another American Century Investments' mutual fund, the Advisor will "echo vote" such shares, if possible.
-Echo voting means the Advisor will vote the shares in the same proportion as the vote of all of the other holders of the fund’s shares.
+In addition, to avoid any potential conflict of interest that may arise when one American Century Investments' fund owns shares of another American Century Investments' fund, the Advisor will "echo vote" such shares, if possible.
+Echo voting means the Advisor will vote the shares in the same proportion as the vote of all of the other holders of the fund's shares.
 So, for example, if shareholders of a fund cast 80% of their votes in favor of a proposal and 20% against the proposal, any American Century Investments' fund that owns shares of such fund will cast 80% of its shares in favor of the proposal and 20% against.
-When this is not possible (as in the case of the "NT" funds, where the One Choice Target Date funds are the sole shareholder), the shares of the underlying fund (e.g. the "NT" fund) will be voted in the same proportion as the vote of the shareholders of the corresponding American Century Investments' policy portfolio for proposals common to both funds.
+When this is not possible (as in the case of the "NT" funds, where the other American Century Investments' funds are the only shareholders), the shares of the underlying fund (e.g. the "NT" fund) will be voted in the same proportion as the vote of the shareholders of the corresponding American Century Investments' policy portfolio for proposals common to both funds.
 For example, NT Growth Fund shares will be echo voted in accordance with the votes of the Growth Fund shareholders.
 In the case where the policy portfolio does not have a common proposal, shares will be voted in consultation with a committee of the independent directors.